rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

   `
 }
 ```
-In the example above, Webpack will import `TacoImage` as a url to the file.
-In other words, an "image module" in Webpack exports a single default value, a string, representing the location of the file.
+In the example above, webpack will import `TacoImage` as a url to the file.
+In other words, an "image module" in webpack exports a single default value, a string, representing the location of the file.
 Based on the default Webpacker configuration, the filename will look something like `"/packs/media/images/tacos-abcd1234.jpg"`.

 Importing a image also works if you're using "CSS in JS" to style a React component.
 ```jsx